Jorge Soler Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 23rd in the league.
+- The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 24th in MLB.

-- The Cardinals' 4.50 team ERA ranks 21st across all MLB pitching staffs.
+- The Cardinals have a 4.51 team ERA that ranks 22nd across all league pitching staffs.

-- Cardinals pitchers combine to give up 82 home runs (one per game), the fourth-fewest in baseball.
+- The Cardinals give up the second-fewest home runs in baseball (82 total, one per game).

-- His most recent appearance was on Wednesday against the Houston Astros, when the right-hander threw 5 2/3 innings, surrendering five earned runs while allowing seven hits.
+- The righty's last appearance came on Thursday against the Houston Astros, when he tossed 1 2/3 innings, surrendering six earned runs while giving up six hits.

+- In 10 games this season, the 41-year-old has put up an ERA of 7.45, with 4.7 strikeouts per nine innings.
+Opponents are batting .358 against him.

 © 2023 Data Skrive.
 All rights reserved.